AnkushKhanna/spark-common/README.md

 Ex: Maintaining intermediate transformation columns and passing column names between transformers.

-Thus I build a [Transform](https://github.com/AnkushKhanna/spark-common/blob/master/src/main/scala/common/transfomration/Transform.scala#L7-L14) class which was extended by the most common transformers I used, Tokenizer, Hashing, TFIDF.
+Thus I built a [Transform](https://github.com/AnkushKhanna/spark-common/blob/master/src/main/scala/common/transfomration/Transform.scala#L7-L14) class which was extended by the most common transformers I used, Tokenizer, Hashing, TFIDF.

 Thus now to chain Tokenizer and Hashing, we can use: